Coachnmomof3/UCB_COVID_Prediction_Model/README.md

 In this project, we present **the prediction model for various COVID-19 and non-COVID medical conditions from frontal chest X-ray of the patients**.
 The need to streamline patient management for both COVID-19 and non-Covid conditions has become more pressing than ever.
 Chest X-rays provide a non-invasive (potentially bedside) tool to monitor the progression of the disease.
 Such a tool can gauge severity of the lung infections for these diseases that can be used for escalation or de-escalation of care as well as monitoring treatment efficacy, especially in the ICU.

 As the world grapples with multiple medical conditions, especially COVID-19, every ounce of technological innovation and ingenuity harnessed to fight this pandemic and other infections brings us one step closer to overcoming it.
 Artificial intelligence and machine learning are playing a key role in better understanding and addressing, especially the COVID-19 crisis.
 Machine learning technology enables computers to mimic human intelligence and ingest large volumes of data to quickly identify patterns and insights.
 In the fight against these critical medical conditions, organizations have been quick to apply their machine learning expertise in several areas: scaling customer communications, understanding how they spread, and speeding up research and treatment.
-In this scenario, it is both relevant and useful to gain the knowledge of chest X-ray images to interpret and develop an AI-based approach to predict and recognize both COVID-19 and non Covid-19 diseases..
+In this scenario, it is both relevant and useful to gain the knowledge of chest X-ray images to interpret and develop an AI-based approach to predict and recognize both COVID-19 and non Covid-19 diseases.
 �
 ## Description of the source of data:
-This is a labelled datset of 3184 frontal chest X-ray images of COVID and non-COVID cases.
+This labeled datset consist of 3184 frontal chest X-ray images of COVID and non-COVID cases.
 The non-COVID case is a Viral Pneumonia.

 The complete dataset of 3184 images can be found at the following dropbox link: (https://www.dropbox.com/s/09b5nutjxotmftm/data_upload_v2.zip?dl=0)